jessicarush/react-notes/nextjs_app_router.md

 - `npm run dev`

 ## Directory structure

 Page routes are indicated by folders instead of files with App Router.
-Each folder represents a route and it will have a `page.js` file which is the content.
+Each folder represents a *route segment* (maps to a *URL segment*) and it will have a `page.js` file which is the content.
+The `layout.js` is where you can place UI that is shared accross pages.

 ```
 app